techthoughts2/Catesta/docs/catesta_cicd/Catesta-GHActions.md

 -------------------

-*Note: It is important to have a clear understanding of what your module should support before you begin your project with Catesta.
-IIf your module is designed to be cross-platform or you plan to test different versions of PowerShell, it is recommended to run multiple build types to cover different scenarios.
-This will help you validate that your module works as expected on different platforms and environments.*
+*Note: It is important to have a clear understanding of what your project should support before starting with Catesta.
+If your goal is to create a cross-platform solution or test multiple versions of PowerShell, consider running multiple build types to ensure proper functioning on various platforms and environments.*

+GitHub Actions Supported Builds:

 ![Cross Platform](https://img.shields.io/badge/Builds-Windows%20PowerShell%20%7C%20Windows%20pwsh%20%7C%20Linux%20%7C%20MacOS-lightgrey)